 Job shortages are not just rhetoric or hype or doomsday prophecy.

 The facts bear out the disruption we’re seeing in labor markets.
 In 1973, three quarters of all jobs were filled with workers holding a high school diploma or less.
 Today nearly 60 percent of all jobs require some post-secondary education.
 By 2020, two-thirds of jobs will require some education beyond high school … and the pace of more advanced minimum job requirements is accelerating.
 Therein lies one problem—nearly half of the U.S. workforce—about 88 million adults aged 18 to 64—has only a high school education or less, and/or low English proficiency while nearly 7 out of every 10 jobs created require much more.

-What must an organization change if it expects to compete effectively in the war for talent and ultimately find more qualified workers?
+What must an organization change if it expects to compete effectively in the war for talent and start finding good employees?

 1. Stop living in the past.
 It’s a new dawn.
 The recruiting landscape has changed dramatically.
 Whatever strategies you used in the past should very likely be mothballed with your typewriters and rotary dial phones.

 2. One source fits all is a terrible strategy.
 Recruiting requires that employers must throw out a W-I-D-E net.
 The days of using a single source of candidates like Monster or CareerBuilder or the local newspaper are done.
 For sure, they may still play a role in hiring the right candidates.
 But sourcing today requires the ability to extend your companies tentacles into many directions.
 The labor market is segmented.
 Different generations use different sources.
 Some sources are better for certain jobs in certain industries.